evildarkarchon/crash-logs/crash-2024-02-21-07-31-08 Steelehearts-AUTOSCAN.md

  FIX: Open Buffout 4's TOML file and change Achievements to FALSE, this prevents conflicts with Buffout 4.
 -----
 # ❌ CAUTION : The Baka ScrapHeap Mod is installed, but MemoryManager parameter is set to TRUE #
+ FIX: Remove Baka Scrapheap as Buffout 4's memory manager is more sophisticated.
- FIX: Open Buffout 4's TOML file and change MemoryManager to FALSE, this prevents conflicts with Buffout 4.
+ ALTERNATE FIX: Open Buffout 4's TOML file and change MemoryManager to FALSE.
 -----
 ❌ FCX Mode is disabled, skipping game files check...
 -----